Menu

 Both the relative and absolute poverty measures are calculated before and after housing costs are included.
 When discussing poverty at Action for Children, we use the relative poverty measure after housing costs.
 This is because it best reflects the financial resources required to participate in society as it is today.

-There are 1.9 million children growing up in material deprivation.
+4 million children, or 28%, are growing up in material deprivation.
 This means their families can’t afford essentials like fruit and vegetables, a warm home, or social activities and hobbies.

-According to the new poverty stats, children are the most at risk of poverty, with three in ten children being in poverty in the UK (30%).
-This is compared to 20% of working-age adults and 16% of pensioners.
+According to the new poverty stats, children are the most at risk of poverty, with three in ten children being in poverty in the UK (31%).

-It means more families than ever struggling to afford the basic essentials like food, heating, a roof over their head.
+It means more families than ever struggling to afford the basics.
+Things like food, heating, a roof over their head.
 We’ve seen parents going without dinner to feed their children.
-Children sleeping on the floor because their parents can’t afford them a bed.
+Children sleeping on the floor because their parents can’t afford to buy them a bed.
 Or going to school with holes in their shoes.

 Last year, we helped 687,755 families, children, and young people.
 With your help, we could reach more.